-Massachusetts General Hospital and its Research Institute are home to the largest hospital-based medical research program in the nation and an unparalleled international reputation for research excellence, Mass General is home to many of the world’s leading biomedical researchers.
-It is also the birthplace of countless discoveries that have improved and extended the lives of people worldwide.
-Not surprisingly, Mass General attracts the best and brightest young biomedical researchers from around the globe.
+Massachusetts General Hospital and its Research Institute are home to the largest hospital-based research program in the nation.
+MGH scientists have made countless discoveries that have improved and extended the lives of people worldwide.
+Not surprisingly, the Mass General Research Institute attracts among the best and brightest biomedical researchers from around the globe.

-That makes support of the MGH Research Scholars Program essential.
-This funding gives medical researchers — whether they are in the early phases of their careers or are more established and venturing into a new area of investigation — the freedom and flexibility they need to follow science wherever it leads.
+Funded 100% through philanthropy, this program gives researchers the freedom and flexibility they need to follow the science wherever it leads.
 Time and time again, history has shown that brilliant scientists who are given free rein to explore new frontiers are the ones who make the greatest, often wholly unexpected, advances.

 Depending on Visionary Philanthropists

-Typically, scientists depend upon funding from agencies like the National Institutes of Health (NIH) to carry on their research.
-But applying for NIH funding take an enormous amount of time that could be much better spent on research – some scientists estimate as much as 30 percent of their time – but the NIH rarely funds projects with little supporting data.
+Typically, scientists are dependent on funding from agencies like the National Institutes of Health (NIH) to carry on their research.
+Not only does applying for NIH funding take an enormous amount of time that could be much better spent on research – some scientists estimate as much as 30 percent of their time – but the NIH rarely funds projects with little supporting data.
 “Right now, the NIH, on a national average, funds 17 percent of the grant applications that come in, even though more than twice that number are deemed worthy of funding,” says Dr. Harry W. Orf, senior vice president for research at Mass General.

-Mass General has long aspired to provide substantial support for exceptional research faculty whose research is not readily funded by the NIH or other traditional sources.
-But the hospital lacks the resources to do this alone.
-It depends on the support of visionary philanthropists willing to partner with brilliant research superstars so they can fulfill their promise and, in the process, make discoveries that will move us ever closer to finding new, better treatments and even cures for a host of diseases.
+One mission of the Mass General Research Institute is to provide unrestricted support for exceptional research faculty.
+But the hospital lacks the resources to do this alone: MGH depends on the support of visionary philanthropists who are willing to partner with brilliant research superstars so they can make discoveries that will move us ever closer to finding new treatments for disease.

-An anonymous donor has committed $10 million to support outstanding researchers at Mass General.
-This major gift has enabled the hospital to launch the MGH Research Scholars Program.
-Through it, significant ongoing support will be awarded to extraordinary scientists deemed likely to make transformative advances in scientific thinking and medical practice.
+This is why, in 2011, the hospital and Research Institute Advisory Council launched the MGH Research Scholars program.
+This first-of-its-kind program provides five years of support to extraordinary scientists deemed likely to make transformative advances in scientific thinking and medical practice.

-One of the first to step forward with a gift of $500,000 was James Orr III, a founding member of the Research Institute Advisory Council and former chairman of the board of trustees of the Rockefeller Foundation, “I feel strongly about the importance and enormous value of supporting scientific research, and I’m very excited that my gift has helped get the match challenge under way,” Mr. Orr said.
+One of the first to step forward with a gift of $500,000 was James Orr III, a founding member of the Research Institute Advisory Council and former chairman of the board of trustees of the Rockefeller Foundation, “I feel strongly about the importance and enormous value of supporting scientific research, and I’m very excited that my gift helped get the program under way,” Mr. Orr said.